ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ### Description

-Using page excerpt as a description is not a good idea because you may have something totally different in the first paragraph before you discuss on the main topic.
+Using page excerpt as a description is not a good idea because you may have something totally different in the first paragraph before you discuss the main topic.
 If it is your homepage then make sure you have a site description mentioned in your **_config.yml** file.

-Also, it is advised to restrict your description to 160 characters or less.
+It is advised to restrict your description to 160 characters or less.
 Anything more can be considered spam or keyword stuffing by search engines.
-And a description is not considered for ranking but only to show snippets in the search results.
+Also, description is not considered for ranking but only to show snippets in the search results.

 {% highlight html %}
 <meta itemprop="description" name="description" content="{% raw %}{% if page.description %}{{ page.description | truncate: 160 }}{% else %}{{ site.description | truncate: 160  }}{% endif %}{% endraw %}" />